JL-14/viking-experience-uk/README.md

 ---
 + ### HTML
 #### Home Page
--No errors or warnings were found when W3C Validator was employed.
+- No errors or warnings were found when W3C Validator was employed.

 ![Home Page HTML Validator](/documentation/images/w3c-validator-home-100623.png)

 #### Packages Page
--No errors or warnings were found when W3C Validator was employed.
+- No errors or warnings were found when W3C Validator was employed.

 ![Packages Page HTML Validator](/documentation/images/w3c-validator-packages-100623.png)

 #### Contact Page

--No errors or warnings were found when W3C Validator was employed.
+- No errors or warnings were found when W3C Validator was employed.

 ![Contact Page HTML Validator](/documentation/images/w3c-validator-contact-100623.png)

 #### Terms and Conditions Page

--No errors or warnings were found when W3C Validator was employed.
+- No errors or warnings were found when W3C Validator was employed.

 ![Terms and Conditions Page HTML Validator](/documentation/images/w3c-validator-t-and-c-100623.png)

 #### Thank You Page

--No errors or warnings were found when W3C Validator was employed.
+- No errors or warnings were found when W3C Validator was employed.

 ![Thank You Page HTML Validator](/documentation/images/w3c-validator-thankyou-100623.png)

 + ### CSS

--No errors were found when W3C CSS Validator was employed.
+- No errors were found when W3C CSS Validator was employed.

 ![CSS Page Validator](/documentation/images/w3c-css-validator-100623.png)

--There were 5 warnings in the W3C CSS Validator was run.
+- There were 5 warnings in the W3C CSS Validator was run.

 ![CSS Page Validator Warnings](/documentation/images/w3c-css-validator-warnings-100623.png)

--The warnings all relate to embedded content on the website, and on testing with Firefox and Chrome browsers were not found to affect performance.
+- The warnings all relate to embedded content on the website, and on testing with Firefox and Chrome browsers were not found to affect performance.

 + ### Performance
--Using Lighthouse in DevTools on the Chrome browser I checked the performance aspects of the site.
+- Using Lighthouse in DevTools on the Chrome browser I checked the performance aspects of the site.

 #### Home Page